 These are but a fraction of the many sights that one can find in Helsinki, which is riddled with smaller museums celebrating everything from the post office to the power company to the Salvation Army.
 As one might expect from any capital, it is also richly endowed with living history.
 You can still have cocktails at the Hotel Torni, a favourite hang-out for Cold War spies, or stroll in Kaisaniemi Park, where the eleven-year-old Mannerheim won his first recorded victory – a snowball fight.

-Jonathan Clements is the author of An Armchair Traveller’s History of Finland (UK/US).
+Jonathan Clements is the author of A Short History of Finland.